jq-11/jq-11/README.md

 ## Hi there 👋

 My name is Julia Qiu.
-I'm currently a 3A Data Science student attending the Univeristy of Waterloo!
+I'm currently a third-year (3A) Data Science student attending the Univeristy of Waterloo!

 I like using linear algebra (machine learning!), statistics and programming to manipulate and learn from biological data.
 Aside from courses and internships, I am working with EEG data for BCIs and looking into computational neuroscience!